Dail row over speaking time resolved after Ceann Comhairle’s intervention

 Tipperary TD Michael Lowry, a lead negotiator for the independents, said he accepted Ms Murphy’s decision but added that Dail reform was needed to recognise independents who are supportive of government.

-Opposition parties disrupted Parliament two weeks ago to protest against giving independent TDs who had been involved in government formation talks opposition speaking time.
+Opposition parties disrupted the Dail parliament two weeks ago to protest against giving independent TDs who had been involved in government formation talks opposition speaking time.

 An agreement was made to allow for the appointment of Micheal Martin as Taoiseach while a resolution was found.